Jeshibu/Playnite-wiki/Xbox-Library-troubleshooting.md

-### Not all installed games are imported
+### Not all games are imported

-The game has to be started at least once to be properly picked by Playnite as installed.
-This will be most likely fixed in 7.1 update.
+The game has to be started at least once to be properly picked by Playnite.

 ### Side loaded UWP apps are not detected